infernalbits/pycli-crypto/README.md

 ## **Installation**

 No external installation steps are required\!
 The script is designed to be self-sufficient and will manage its own dependencies upon execution.

+### RECOMMENDED METHOD

+* Clone this repo
-Clone the repo, move main.py to a dir in your $PATH, make it executable, encrypt all the things...
+* Rename & Move main.py to a dir in your $PATH
+* Make it executable
+* Encrypt ALL the things...

 ```
 # Clone this repo and cd into it
 git clone https://github.com/infernalbits/pycli-crypto.git && cd pycli-crypto

-# Move the file to a dir on $PATH
+# Rename & Move the file to a dir on $PATH
 sudo mv main.py /usr/bin/clicrypt

-# Make Executable
+# Make file Executable
 sudo chmod +x /usr/bin/clicrypt

 # Encrypt all the things (see [Usage](#usage))